Oxford Town Hall Events: Client Booking Agreement

 All lighting and production companies must provide evidence of valid £5million Public Liability Insurance and a risk assessment for working in the venue.
 The suppliers should provide this certification and paperwork to the Event Manager not less than 6 weeks prior to the event.

 The kitchen at Oxford Town Hall is intended for reheating / warming pre-prepared food rather than cooking from raw ingredients.
 It is the responsibility of your caterer to visit the kitchen and assess the equipment facilities available.
-The Council will not accept liability for any lack of facilities if the caterer has not visited the Venue beforehand.
 Current equipment (June 2017) available for use is: 5 electric ovens, 2 large gas ovens, 12 gas hobs, gas grill, hot cupboard and access to refrigeration.

 If your caterer is selling alcohol, they are required to have a Personal Licence Holder present for the duration of service.